siouan/frontend-gradle-plugin/README.md

 `installScript` property must be set to the corresponding [npm][npm]/[Yarn][yarn] command.
 This task depends on the `installNode` task, and optionally on the `installYarn` task if the `yarnEnabled` property is `true`.

-This task may be executed directly, e.g. if one of the Node/Yarn version is modified and a distribution must be downloaded again.
-Otherwise, this task is called automatically by Gradle, if one of these tasks is executed:
+> This task may be executed directly, e.g. after modifying one of the Node.js/Yarn version and/or to update frontend
-`cleanFrontend`, `assembleFrontend`, `checkFrontend`, `publishFrontend`.
+> dependencies.
+Otherwise, Gradle executes it if the build requires it.

 ### Clean frontend